Plastic Dreams

-"Plastic Dreams" is the debut single by producers Jaydee, initially released on R&S Records in 1992.
+"Plastic Dreams" is the debut single by Dutch producer Jaydee, initially released on R&S Records in 1992.
 It was successful in European countries and also achieved success in the US, where it topped the Billboard charts in two different categories.
 American music critic Robert Christgau named it the best single of 1993 in his year-end list for the Pazz & Jop critics poll.

 Composition and release

 The song, an instrumental, features a prominent Hammond organ style synthesizer melody played in a jazzy, improvised manner.
 With some versions around ten minutes long, the song is known for giving dancers a good aerobic exercise workout.

 In 1993, "Plastic Dreams" hit number-one on the US Hot Dance Music/Club Play chart.
 The song continues to be remixed and re-released today by many artists, such as David Morales, mostly on unsolicited white labels.
 The track has made the British charts on more than one occasion, first in September 1997 when it reached number 18 and again in January 2004 when it reached number 35.
 In 1993, Epic Records (owned by Sony Music Entertainment) featured the song on the first edition of the compilation Welcome to the Future.
 Shortly after, Epic Records negotiated the acquisition of most rights associated with the song.